An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

-and consider graphs of size $n=10^{4}$ with $n/2$ vertices in each community, also referred to as a specific \emph{balanced homogeneous planted partition} model. \cref{fig:uhat_whet_appetite} plots the rows of the $n \times 2$ matrix whose columns are eigenvectors for the leading two eigenvalues of a single observed adjacency matrix $A$.
-The dotted lines depict $95\%$ empirical confidence ellipses for each community assuming knowledge of the communities, and the solid lines depict the $95\%$ theoretical confidence ellipses for each community using the per block node-specific asymptotic results in \cref{sec:asymp_norm}.
-The figure illustrates that the rows of the empirical eigenvectors are centered around one of two community-specific centroids. \cref{sec:populations} shows that at the population-level there are in fact distinct, separated community-specific centroids, and \cref{sec:subspace_perturbation} shows that the empirical eigenvectors are, in a well-defined sense, accurately estimating the true eigenvectors. \cref{fig:uhat_whet_appetite} further alludes to the possibility of approximate asymptotic normality for each vertex embedding which is discussed in greater detail in \cref{sec:asymp_norm}.
+and consider graphs of size $n = 10^{4}$ with $n/2$ vertices in each community, also referred to as a specific \emph{balanced homogeneous planted partition} model. \cref{fig:uhat_whet_appetite} plots the rows of the $n \times 2$ matrix whose columns are eigenvectors for the leading two eigenvalues of a single observed adjacency matrix $A$.
+The dotted lines depict $95\%$ empirical confidence ellipses for each community assuming knowledge of the communities, and the solid lines depict the $95\%$ theoretical confidence ellipses for each community using the per-block node-specific asymptotic results in \cref{sec:asymp_norm}.
+The figure illustrates that the rows of the empirical eigenvectors are centered around one of two community-specific centroids. \cref{sec:populations} shows that at the population level there are in fact distinct, separated community-specific centroids, and \cref{sec:subspace_perturbation} shows that the empirical eigenvectors are, in a well-defined sense, concentrating around the true eigenvectors. \cref{fig:uhat_whet_appetite} further suggests to the possibility of approximate asymptotic normality for each vertex embedding which is discussed in greater detail in \cref{sec:asymp_norm}.

-As illustrated throughout this survey, spectral embeddings can be used for other purposes beyond estimating community memberships, such as parameter estimation (\cref{sec:parameter}) or hypothesis testing (\cref{sec:hyp_testing}).

-We remark that certain theoretical properties of spectral embeddings carry over to the model generalizations discussed in \cref{sec:sbms}, at times with minor or major modifications.
-For example, in the degree-corrected stochastic blockmodel, authors have proposed various row-normalization techniques to mitigate the influence of (nuisance) degree parameters when estimating community membership \citep{jin_fast_2015,jin_mixed_2023,du_hypothesis_2021,fan_simple_2022}.
-In the mixed-membership stochastic blockmodel, simplices \citep{mao_estimating_2020} and simplicial \citep{jin_mixed_2023} geometric structures arise in the latent space which can subsequently be used for statistical inference and modeling.
+We remark that certain properties of spectral embeddings carry over to the model generalizations discussed in \cref{sec:sbms}, at times with minor or major modifications.
+For example, in the degree-corrected stochastic blockmodel, authors have proposed various row-normalization techniques to mitigate the influence of (nuisance) degree parameters when estimating community membership \citep{du_hypothesis_2023,fan_simple_2022,jin_fast_2015,jin_mixed_2023}.
+In the mixed-membership stochastic blockmodel, simplices \citep{mao_estimating_2020} and simplicial geometric structures \citep{jin_mixed_2023,mao_overlapping_2018} arise in latent space which can subsequently be used for statistical inference and modeling.
 The above references elaborate on the relationships between spectral embeddings and population properties in more general models.